 All hire-in rates above the minimum of the pay grade are to be approved by the Director before any offer of employment may be made.
 The Director will consider issues of equity with other similarly qualified incumbents in the same classification before approving exceptions to the minimum hire-in rate.

-Hiring supervisors who believe circumstances warrant additional compensation above the 40th percentile must have approval (in order) from their cabinet-level supervisor, Director, and the Executive Committee before any offer of employment may be made.
+Hiring supervisors who believe circumstances warrant additional compensation above the Midpoint must have approval (in order) from their cabinet-level supervisor, Director, and the Executive Committee before any offer of employment may be made.

 The source of funds must be identified prior to any job offer.